 "But Matt," you whine, "I don't see any biceps curls or triceps kickbacks!"

-Listen, you little pansy, after you've spent 45 minutes doing rows, come back and whine again.
+Listen, after you've spent 45 minutes doing rows, come back and whine again.
 Oh, wait, you won't be able to because you'll be in the fetal position clutching yourself.
 Seriously, with such a big focus on heavy, compound lifts, the little things will take care of themselves.
 This is the fastest way we can put on some serious size.
-Leave the glitter work for the prom.

 The "Ready, Set, Grow!"
 Workout